 The term “dram” liability refers to the measurement unit used when alcohol is sold.
-Given that a single dram could be all that stands in the way of a bar’s patron causing a crash, the name is apropos.
+The name is apropos, given that a single dram could be all that stands in the way of a bar’s patron causing a crash.

 These laws would seem like an excellent method for helping to keep the number of drunk driving incidents low, but they are not always as straightforward as they might seem.

 In addition, there is an addendum to dram shop liability laws known as social host liability laws that applies to non-commercial hosts who allow the illegal consumption of alcohol or allow a visibly intoxicated guest to continue drinking without preventing them from driving.

 Additionally, dram liability laws are not present in all 50 states.
 The only federally enforced law regarding facility liability for serving alcohol is the law against serving alcohol to minors.
 Believe it or not, it is easier to list the states that do not actively enforce Dram Shop liability laws.